overcuriousity/uws/README.md

 # Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check issues page (your-issue-link-here) if you want to contribute.
+Feel free to check issues page if you want to contribute.

 # License